- Optimizely Web Experimentation

 To set it up:

-In URL Targeting, select Substring match from the dropdown and enter the portion of the URL that is guaranteed to be the same across the desired set of pages (for example,
+- On the Targeting page of your experiment, select Substring match from the drop-down list and enter the portion of the URL that is guaranteed to be the same across the desired set of pages (for example,

 This ensures that the experiment runs on any URL that has the string